ibnlanre/portal/README.md

 }
 ```

-3. Create state with the `usePortal` hook within your components
+3. Create state with the `usePortal` hook within your components.
+As a third argument, you can include a reducer for quick state updates.

 ```js
 import { usePortal } from "@ibnlanre/portal";